Star Trek: Enterprise season 3: Episodes

 In the following table, episodes are listed by the order in which they aired.

 Production

 Season 3 was the first to use a single story arc for an entire season and is only one of two seasons (of every Star Trek series) not to feature a Klingon character, the other being the first season of Star Trek: Strange New Worlds.
 The season was cut from 26 to 24 episodes by Paramount, following some disappointing early ratings.
 In an attempt at boosting ratings, the series title was changed to Star Trek: Enterprise after "Extinction" (earlier episodes released later on DVD were updated to reflect this change) and the theme music was made more upbeat.

-The series had been filmed in High Definition from the pilot episode, but episode 6 "Exile" was the first episode to be broadcast in HD.
+The series had been filmed in High Definition from the pilot episode, but the sixth episode, "Exile", was the first episode to be broadcast in HD.

 Broadcast

 Media information

 Season three was also included in a complete set containing all four seasons of the series.